How to Install Groovy?

 - Chocolatey: It is used to provide a managed software on Windows.

-Appropriate Groovy jars are also available from build tools: In order to add groovy as a dependency to your project, consider referring to Groovy Jars section of the project build file descriptor:
+Appropriate Groovy jars are also available from build tools: In order to add groovy as a dependency to your project, consider referring to the Groovy Jars section of the project build file descriptor:

 Groovy released jars are a part of Maven Central or JCenter.